Knowledge

 Knowing this is important, and applying it as you make your shots will help you make more accurate shots.

-You will also succeed in making multiple scores at a time.
+You’ll also succeed in making multiple scores at a time.

 To monitor your breath, you need not be anxious.